Keyboard shortcuts

 3

-This does not give any significant benefit to the language except for the fact that users do not have to type redundant env keyword for simple calculations or evaluations to use the REPL as a calculator/debugger.
+Not only does this mean that users do not have to type redundant env keyword for simple calculations or evaluations to use the REPL as a calculator/debugger.
+This also means now users can nest expressions within themselves to create more complex expressions.

 String Template